Mixed martial arts: Fighter development

 The high profile of modern MMA promotions such as UFC and Pride has fostered an accelerated development of the sport.
 The early 1990s saw a wide variety of traditional styles competing in the sport.
 However, early competition saw varying levels of success among disparate styles.

 In the early 1990s, practitioners of grappling based styles such as Brazilian jiu-jitsu dominated competition in the United States.
 Practitioners of striking based arts such as boxing, kickboxing, and karate, who were unfamiliar with submission grappling, proved to be unprepared to deal with its submission techniques.
 As competitions became more and more common, those with a base in striking arts became more competitive as they cross-trained in styles based around takedowns and submission holds.
 Likewise, those from the varying grappling styles added striking techniques to their arsenal.
 This increase of cross-training resulted in fighters becoming increasingly multidimensional and well-rounded in their skill-sets.

 The new hybridization of fighting styles can be seen in the technique of "ground and pound" developed by wrestling-based UFC pioneers such as Dan Severn, Don Frye and Mark Coleman.
 These wrestlers realized the need for the incorporation of strikes on the ground as well as on the feet, and incorporated ground striking into their grappling-based styles.
 Mark Coleman stated at UFC 14 that his strategy was to "Ground him and pound him", which may be the first televised use of the term.

-Since the late 1990s, both strikers and grapplers have been successful at MMA, though it is rare to see any fighter who is not schooled in both striking and grappling arts reach the highest levels of competition.
+Since the late 1990s, both strikers and grapplers have been successful at MMA, although it is rare to see any fighter who is not schooled in both striking and grappling arts reach the highest levels of competition.